-Barnes resigned from her post on July 31, two days after WW reported that the preschool she owned, Village Childcare LLC in North Portland, was one of four examples of “wasteful spending” cited by Oregon officials in an audit of the state Preschool Promise program.
+Barnes resigned her post on July 31, two days after WW reported that the preschool she owned, Village Childcare LLC in North Portland, was one of four examples of “wasteful spending” cited by Oregon officials in an audit of the state Preschool Promise program.
 Public records showed the preschool had received $833,494 in state funds from 2020 to 2023 to pay for 63 Preschool Promise seats but enrolled students for just nine.

-The tort claim notice, first reported by The Oregonian, alleges that Barnes was effectively forced to resign, and had been subjected to months of discrimination at the county prior to her ousting.
-Perhaps most notably, the tort claim alleges that Barnes’ ownership of Village Childcare, the underlying reason many called for her resignation, was no secret.
+The tort claim notice, first reported by The Oregonian, alleges Barnes was effectively forced to resign, and had been subjected to months of discrimination at the county prior to her ousting.
+Perhaps most notably, the tort claim alleges Barnes’ ownership of Village Childcare, the underlying reason many called for her resignation, was no secret.

 “Before Ms. Barnes accepted the position of PELD Director, she told Multnomah County that she would only accept the job if she could retain ownership of Village Childcare,” wrote Barnes’ attorney, Monica Goracke.
 “She and the county agreed in writing to several conditions relating to her ownership of Village Childcare that both parties believed would avoid any actual or perceived conflict of interest.”

-In August, Vega Pederson’s spokesperson told WW that the chair was one of several people who attended a virtual meet and greet with Barnes.
+In August, Vega Pederson’s spokesperson told WW that the chair was one of several people who attended a virtual meet-and-greet with Barnes.
 But crucially, she noted that Vega Pederson did not know Barnes kept an ownership stake in the preschool after her hiring.
 “She was aware that Director Barnes had owned a child care center from [planning and advocacy] work [around Preschool for All] but was unaware of her ongoing relationship after that.”

 WW stands by its reporting.